MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub.md

 The Purview hub has a view for Fabric administrators and a view for non-admin Fabric users.
 * The administrator view provides visibility over the tenant's entire Fabric data estate.
-* The non-adminstrator view provides users visibilty over their own Fabric content.
+* The non-adminstrator view provides users visibility over their own Fabric content.

 When you open the hub, you see the view that is appropriate for you.
 In the sections below, select the appropriate tab to see the information that is relevant to you.